 So, perfectionist crafting brigade, please, please just take it down a notch on Valentine’s Day.
 Don’t do it for me, do it for the children.
 The children!

 Sign up for the Military Spouse weekly email, and never miss out on our most popular topics.

-5 Things I'm Thankful for as a Military Spouse
+5 Things I've Learned as a Military Spouse

 A: Dear Sally, My friend dumped me because my husband was promoted and hers was not, how do I deal with this? -- Rank Ruined Friendship Dear Rank...
 Read more.

 A: My husband comes home from his first deployment soon.
 We have only been married a little over a year and he has been deployed most of that time....
 Read more.